infomongo/infomongo.github.io/_posts/2018-04-17-English-spelling-is-chaotic-evil.md

 ### More Sounds than Letters

 There are about 44 phonemes in English, or 44 different sounds.
 Our alphabet has only 26 characters.
 There are more sounds than letters.
 Some phonemes are spelled using combinations of letters, like the “sh” sound in “shop,” but even these are not regular.
-The same phoneme is spelled differently in words like “action” and “sugar”.
+The same phoneme is spelled differently in words like “action,” “sugar” and "chef."

 As a result, there are multiple ways to spell nearly every phoneme.
 And most letters have multiple pronunciations depending on their position in a word and the context.